 There are hundreds of dog breeds across the world.
 For different reasons, some of these breeds have become endangered and even extinct.
-With the advent of the internet, it has become easier for a few breed lovers to keep the most rare dog breeds alive.
+With the advent of the internet, it has become easier for some breed lovers to keep the most rare dog breeds alive.

-If you’re hoping to adopt a canine companion that will turn heads while you’re walking him down the street, these breeds will definitely do it!
-When you’re out and about with one of these dogs, you’ll surely be stopped by admirers and dog lovers what breed he is.
+If you want to adopt a dog that will turn heads while you're walking them down the street, these unique breeds will do the trick.
+When you're out and about, you'll be stopped by admirers to ask what breed that is.

-That’s why I’ve compiled a list of the most rare dog breeds and the pros and cons to owning each one.
-Before you decide that one of these dogs is right for your family, be sure to do your research to ensure you know what you’re getting yourself into.
+Below we've compiled a list of the most rare dog breeds and the pros and cons to owning each one.
+Before you decide that one of these dogs is right for your family, be sure to do your research so you know what you're getting yourself into.

 SIMILAR: 20 Most Ancient Dog Breeds